mktsewhoy/Sprint1workshop/my-reflections-sprint-1.md

 Why create a Branch?

-    Branches come in handy when major changes, additions, or experiments are being made.
+    Branches come in handy when major changes, additions, or experiments are being made without adversely affecting the master.
 And when everyone is satisfied with the changes, they're merged back into the master.

 Do the concepts feel intuitive or difficult to understand?